The co-founders of Stylebook and the Stylebook office

 You're going to a black-tie wedding and want to buy a new pair of heels.

-Use the shopping feature to do an advanced search for the exact color, style, and store you want to buy them from.
-Once you've found some candidates add the images to your closet and test them out with the dress you'll wear.
+Use the shopping feature to find items from almost any store.
+Once you've found some candidates, add the images to your closet and test them out with the dress you'll wear.
 Email yourself the link so you can buy them online.

 You're going on a business trip but don't have time to go home and tear your closet apart looking for outfits that are good to wear.